cubenicke/Fury/README.md

 Toggle DW - Enable it a bit into fights when you want your first Death Wish to fire off (Also controls Orc racial Blood Fury).
 Toggle AoE - Just use AoE attacks
 Toggle Auto Attack - When in raiding it's important to have same target.
+Toggle Demoralizing Shout - Usable when not pulling close mobs

 ### Usage as Macros
 Some commands exists as key bindings, but for most commands one has to write a macro to make them usable during combat.